-We refute the EA's assumption that "Natural Flooding" occurs rather than being the effect of impounding the FSA.
-In our experience as residents, this is simply not true.
-Evidence has been provided to the EA that all floods from 2000 to 2020 at Bridge House and the Village have occurred after the impounding of the FSA takes place.
+We challenge the EA's assumption that "Natural Flooding" occurs rather than being the effect of impounding the FSA.
+In our experience as residents of the house most affected, this is simply not true.
+We have provided evidence to the EA that all floods from 2000 to 2020 at Bridge House and the Village have occurred after the impounding of the FSA takes place.
 This flooding is greater than, and lasts for a longer duration than, any natural flooding.